wazuh/wazuh-documentation/source/_templates/registrations/windows/installation_directory.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-The agent's installation directory depends on the architecture of the host:
+The Wazuh agent's installation directory depends on the architecture of the host:

  - ``C:\Program Files (x86)\ossec-agent`` for ``x86_64`` hosts.
  - ``C:\Program Files\ossec-agent`` for ``x64`` hosts.